 The 5 Best Free Slack Standup Bots in 2021

-Scrum teams can keep their sprints on track by using a free Slack standup bot to run asynchronous daily standups.
+Scrum teams can keep their meeting quality and sprint efficiency in check by using a free Slack standup bot to run asynchronous daily standups.
 Asynchronous standup meetings are faster, more efficient, and less disruptive for your team (among other benefits).

 In this post, we cover 5 free Slack standup bots, including our own: Geekbot.